Hollywood still loves its follow-ups – here’s our round-up of 117 (and counting) sequels currently on the way.

 James Cameron will have completed the motion capture filming on his four planned Avatar sequels by the middle of 2020, and then it’s down to the extensive post-production work involved.
-Currently, the first of the films – delayed several times – is due in 2022.
+Currently, the first of the films – delayed several times – is due in December 2022.
+The sequel has recently had a trailer released, and has been officially named as Avatar: The Way Of Water.
 Then Avatar 3 in 2023, Avatar 4 in 2025, and the saga completes in 2026 with Avatar 5.
 Expect all the films to get posh new names in due course.

 Bad Boys 4

 Following the notable box office success of January’s Bad Boys For Life, Sony is already pressing ahead with a fourth film.
 Chris Bremner, who co-wrote the third, is back on scripting duties.
 Martin Lawrence and Will Smith are coming back too, with Jerry Bruckheimer producing.
 Expect a shorter gap between films three and four than we got between films two and three.

 Matt Reeves and Robert Pattinson are both set to return to the world of the caped crusade for a sequel to The Batman.
 Reeves will write and direct the film, though no further details are available yet.
 Stay tuned.